Witch trials in France: History

 The first witch trial believed to be held at Le Châtelet in Paris, in 1390, ended with the execution of Jeanne de Brigue.
 During the first half of the 16th century, a few cases of witch trials are noted to have taken place in France.
 In 1539 a witch trial resulted in four executions in Beaujolais; in 1553 a "Faustian magician" was executed in Poitiers; and in 1558 and 1562 witch trials were conducted in Nevers and Toulouse respectively both of which resulted in three executions.

 In France, no national witchcraft law was introduced, and the procedure of such a trial was therefore up to the local court and judge to decide.
 The book Demonomanie by Jean Bodin, which was published in 1578, was to have a great impact upon the witch trials in France.

 Northern France

-Northern France was under the jurisdiction of the Parliament of Paris, and all sentences of local witchcraft trials therefore fell under its jurisdiction.
+Northern France was under the jurisdiction of the Parlement of Paris, and all sentences of local witchcraft trials therefore fell under its jurisdiction.

 This proved to have an inhibiting effect on witch trials in Northern France.
-Between 1568 and 1625, the Parliament of Paris only confirmed one hundred death sentences for witchcraft and thus confirmed less than five percent of the cases from local courts which were put before it.
+Between 1568 and 1625, the Parlement of Paris only confirmed one hundred death sentences for witchcraft and thus confirmed less than five percent of the cases from local courts which were put before it.